If you are a “pet person” like I am, reading a statement like “pets help people heal” is probably pretty much a no-brainer for you.

 On a similar note, if you don’t currently have a pet and you have been diagnosed with cardiovascular disease, the researchers at Harvard Medical School strongly suggest you go get one.

 If you have a heart attack, the Harvard folks state your pet improves your odds of surviving it.
 In all ways, your pet gives you a measurable longevity edge over your same-diagnosis non-pet peers.
-(For the record, their studies specifically recommend a pet dog, but I have no qualms at all about suggesting that a pet turtle, tortoise, parrot or other pet of your choice could likely deliver the same improvements in odds.)
+(For the record, their studies specifically recommend a pet dog, but I have no qualms at all about stating a pet turtle, tortoise, parrot or other pet of your choice could deliver the same improvements in odds.)

 Have you ever heard of the Research Center for Human/Animal Interaction, or ReCHAI?
 I hadn’t either until today, but now I know there are actual degreed professionals objectively and empirically documenting the same types of totally biased pet-lover opinions I am sharing here.